Introduction and Inspirations

 It is typically used when the number of iterations is not known beforehand and the loop should continue while a certain condition is met.
 When such condition is not met anymmore, then the execution of the loop terminates.

-Also remember that the condition of a while loop is evaluated before each iteration of the loop.
-Which means that, in some cases, the while loop might not even execute.
+loop is evaluated before each iteration of the loop.
+Which means that, in some cases, the while

-Another thing that is important to mention is that the programmer can use a variable of any type as the condition of a while loop.
+Another thing that is important to mention is that the programmer can use a variable of any type as the condition of a while

-As we've seen, each value, no matter its type is considered either "truthy" or "falsey".
-In practice, this means that you don't need to necessarily only use values of type bool or expressions that evaluate to such type.
+As we have seen, each value, no matter its type, is considered either "truthy" or "falsey".
+In practice, this means that you don't need to necessarily only use values of type bool

-One important peculiarity of while loops in Bleach is that they need a block after the condition.
+loops in Bleach is that they need a block after the condition.
+This happens because they create a local scope.
 In practice, this means that the following code snippet will not even execute:

 let counter = 0;